jimmycleuren/fireping/docs/docs/dashboard_guide.md

 Here you'll find all the graphs and data about slaves, alerts and storage nodes

 ## Sidebar
-On the left is a side bar listing all domains, clicking on one will open a graph, clicking on this graph will expand all graphs of the data the domain is gathering.
+On the left is a side bar with a list of all domains, clicking on one will open a graph, clicking on this graph will expand all graphs of the data the domain is gathering.

 ## Graphs
 you can slide the graphs by grabbing them to go backwards or forwards in time.